 In his last fight on April 28 in Burbank, California, Casey won a 10-round unanimous decision against former super featherweight world title challenger Miguel Beltran Jr.

 Boxingscene.com’s Francisco Salazar reported from ringside [excerpts]: Casey Ramos bounced back from a defeat in his last bout, winning a hard-fought unanimous decision over 10 rounds over Miguel Beltran.

 Beltran was the busier fighter of the two during the first half of the fight.
 The action opened up during the middle rounds, with both fighters providing entertaining exchanges for those in attendance at Marriott Convention Center.

 Having to deal with a cut since round five, Ramos increased his punch output during the final three rounds of the fight, scoring with left hooks and the occasional right hand to the head of Beltran.

 Scores were 96-94, 96-94, and 97-93 in favor of Ramos.
 [End Salazar item]

-Casey said, “I’m pretty versatile in the ring – I can do a lot – but I’d say I’m mostly a boxer-puncher.
+In an earlier interview, Casey said, “I’m pretty versatile in the ring – I can do a lot – but I’d say I’m mostly a boxer-puncher.
 We’re not going to underestimate anybody – we’re going to go in there as if he’s the best in the world.
 I’m not too much of a bragger or a boaster.